-Prior to his current position, Mr. Noun managed the NREL Wind Energy Research Program.
+Noun managed the NREL Wind Energy Research Program.
 Many of the technical improvements that appear in today’s wind technology were developed during his leadership of the program.
 He is the author of 24 technical publications on the subjects of renewable energy law and regulation, wind energy development, and renewable energy in developing countries.

-Before joining NREL in 1979, Mr. Noun served as legislative director for U.S. Representative Thomas Harkin of Iowa and was Representative Harkin’s counsel for science and technology policy.
+Before joining NREL in 1979, Noun served as legislative director for U.S. Representative Thomas Harkin of Iowa and was Representative Harkin’s counsel for science and technology policy.
 He has been a practicing attorney and is a member (inactive) of the Iowa and District of Columbia Bars.
-He is a member of the Environment, Energy and Resources Law Section and the Renewable Energy Resources Committee of the American Bar Association.
+He has been a member of the Environment, Energy and Resources Law Section and the Renewable Energy Resources Committee of the American Bar Association.